ruoxi-wang/PBBFMM3D/README.md

 * 100 (int):
 	Number of source points in the cluster.
 * 100 (int):
-	Number of field points in the cluster.
+	Number of target points in the cluster.